tvdboom/ATOM/docs_sources/user_guide/time_series.md

  that occurs at specific intervals of time.
 It's associated with seasonal effects, which are patterns that tend to recur at consistent intervals.

+The same period is used for all columns in a [multivariate][] setting.